 The city of Berkeley is home to Chez Panisse, the Alice Waters restaurant widely credited with spreading the gospel of sourcing and celebrating local, sustainable ingredients.
 But the most profound example of this philosophy can be found just a few minutes away, where foods local to the Bay Area are made and served by the people who first lived there.

-Cafe Ohlone is a remarkable achievement, the resurrection of a form of Native American cuisine by two members of the Ohlone tribe whose ancestors hunted and gathered in the area centuries ago.
+Cafe Ohlone is a remarkable achievement, the resurrection of the cuisine of local Native Americans by two members of the Ohlone tribe whose ancestors hunted and gathered in the area centuries ago.
 Vincent Medina and Louis Trevino met at a 2014 conference on native languages, and bonded while listening to phonograph records of tribal-elder interviews from the 1930s.
 They were struck by the detailed information on culinary techniques, which were disappearing.
 Their ancestors explained which plants to gather, which fish to catch, and the rituals of making the old dishes.
 They listened, learned, and then re-created the techniques.

 After a few years of perfecting the recipes with other tribal members, Medina and Trevino decided to share the experience with the wider community.
 In September of 2018, Cafe Ohlone’s staff served their first lunch on a patio behind Berkeley’s University Press Books, an academic bookstore.

 Unlike other local cafes, it is no grab-and-go stop for students hurrying between classes.
 The experience begins with a solemn prayer in the Chochenyo language and a brief explanation of the history of the native peoples of the East Bay Area, from pre-contact to the present day.
 It’s a tale of a people who determinedly preserved their language and culture despite indifference and persecution from successive Spanish, Mexican, and American governments.